Study Skills – Learning How to Study

-We have worked with hundreds of students over the past 10 years, and we have identified a few core academic skills that students need to develop in order to be successful in school.
+We have worked with hundreds of students over the years, and we have identified a few core academic skills that students need to develop in order to be successful in school.

 - Ability to create context and add meaning to class material.
-For new material to make sense, a student must have a way to place it in the context of her or his life and interests, or it must meaningfully build on what she or he already knows and understands.
-Adding context and meaning could be as simple as connecting information learned in different class subjects or finding a link between what is talked about in class and something that a student has experienced.
+For new material to make sense, a student must have a way to place it in the context of their life and interests, or it must meaningfully build on what they already know and understand.
+Adding context and meaning could be as simple as connecting information learned in different class subjects or finding a link between what is talked about in class and something a student has experienced.

 - Critical thinking.
 Being able to understand various aspects (the what, why, and how) of one topic is a useful technique for remembering information, and it enhances the overall learning experience.
-In the Academic Life Coaching Program, students will discover their own personal thinking styles and learn ways in which they can improve areas where they not be as strong.
+In the Academic Life Coaching program, students will discover their own personal thinking styles and learn ways in which they can improve areas where they are not as strong.

 Executive Functioning (Study) Skills

-Study skills (skills that are not directly taught or addressed in school) are most often called supporting or executive functioning skills.
-In the Academic Life Coaching Program, students not only learn about the specific patterns in their learning process, but they also receive support to create systems and develop all of the other skills that make it possible to learn academic lessons more quickly and effectively.
+Study skills (skills not directly taught or addressed in school) are often known as supporting or executive functioning skills.
+For example, in the Academic Life Coaching program, students learn about specific patterns in their learning process and receive support to create systems.
+Furthermore, they develop all the other skills that make it possible to learn academic lessons more quickly and effectively.

 - Maintaining motivation.
 As students are not only required to handle a lot of information in school, they also must have the ability to focus on a task and complete it before moving on to another.
 Maintaining the motivation to complete tasks plays a huge role in a student’s success.
-In the Academic Life Coaching Program, explores a student’s motivation styles and how she or he can sustain effective motivation for different types of work.
+In the Academic Life Coaching program, a student explores their motivation styles and how they can sustain effective motivation for different types of work.

-- Note taking.
-Generally, students take notes by simply copying what the teacher has written on the board or what a teacher saying.
+- Note-taking.
+Generally, students take notes by simply copying what the teacher has written on the board or what a teacher says.
 The student will spend class time scribbling as quickly as she or he can to keep up with the teacher.
 The problem is that students are not really thinking about the meaning of the material they are taking notes on.
-The Academic Life Coaching Program exposes students to their academic thinking styles and prompts them to create meaning and context for the subjects they are learning.
-With this method, note taking shifts from a passive activity to proactive engagement by organizing students’ thoughts in a way that makes sense.
+The Academic Life Coaching program exposes students to their academic thinking styles and prompts them to create meaning and context for the subjects they are learning.
+With this method, note-taking shifts from a passive activity to proactive engagement by organizing students’ thoughts in a way that makes sense.